-In some urgent cases members are advised to call CIBSE Certification on 020 8772 3649.
+In some urgent cases calls will be received by CIBSE Certification on 020 8772 3649.
 The following timelines are set for dealing with inquiries

 - Critical issues will be dealt with immediately (these would be issues which are business critical and affect the member's ability to lodge certificates).